FTC7393/evlib_book/src/intro/setup.md

 ### Android Studio

 Android Studio is an "IDE", or Integrated Development Environment.
-It serves the same purpose as a text editor, but has "Integrations", such as code formatting or version control toolbar (TODO: Link this to version control page).
-The most relevant integration for FTC is donwloading programs onto Android devices.
+It serves the same purpose as a text editor, but has "Integrations", such as code formatting or [version control](https://www.jetbrains.com/help/idea/version-control-integration.html).
+The most important integration for FTC is donwloading programs onto Android devices.

 To install Android Studio for Windows or MacOS computers, go to the [Android Studio](https://developer.android.com/studio/) site and follow the installation instructions for your OS. \*nix users should follow the distribution-dependent instructions for installing Android Studio.